Download the full Trip Guide

 5 Days of Beach Bliss and Spice Tour

-- Beachside Bliss: Your base for this enchanting Zanzibar experience is the renowned Kendwa Rocks Hotel, nestled on the exquisite Kendwa Beach.
-This idyllic location offers the perfect blend of tranquility and adventure, making it an ideal spot for relaxation and exploration.
-Whether you prefer sun-soaked siestas, sipping cocktails by the beach, or engaging in thrilling water sports, Kendwa Beach and Kendwa Rocks Hotel cater to all your desires.
-If you’re feeling a bit achy from the mountain, head over to the massage tent, you won’t regret it.
+Your base for this enchanting Zanzibar experience is the renowned Kendwa Rocks Hotel, nestled on the exquisite Kendwa Beach.
+This idyllic location offers the perfect blend of tranquillity and adventure, making it an ideal spot for relaxation and exploration.

-- Exploring Stone Town: During your stay in Zanzibar, you’ll have the opportunity to visit the historic Stone Town, a place steeped in Swahili and Islamic influences with a rich and fascinating history dating back centuries.
-Wandering through its narrow, winding stone streets, you’ll encounter intricate architecture, vibrant markets, and a captivating atmosphere that transports you to another era.
+- A visit to the historic Stone Town, a place steeped in Swahili and Islamic influences with a rich and fascinating history dating back centuries.

 FAQs